mpdubbin/job_updates/README.md

 # job_updates

+How to use:
+---
+1. Configure Gmail account according to the directions in Appendix A
+2. pip install requirements.txt
+3. Create a .env file with:
+- URL = the url of the website (I will not share the company in the interest of privacy)
+- MY_EMAIL = your email account

+## Project Walkthrough:
 A recruiter reached out to me to apply to a job going live on X date, but without specifying a time.

 Instead of waiting around and actively refreshing the webpage throughout the day, I decided to write a script to notify me when the company's job page updates.